Social Science M.A.

 General Program Requirements

 Students can earn six (6) credits from courses at the 5000G level.
-Students will craft a program of study which draws from at least two of the six fields of study within the Social Sciences program.
-Enrollment in courses outside anthropology, criminal justice and criminology, history, political science, and sociology is limited to a maximum of six (6) credits.
+Students will craft a program of study which draws from at least two of the three fields of study within the Social Sciences program.
+Enrollment in courses outside anthropology, political science, and sociology is limited to a maximum of six (6) credits.
 Courses that are taken to fulfill a prerequisite for admission may not be used to satisfy course credit hour requirements.
 All students must complete a portfolio to demonstrate the completion of program objectives.

 Department of Sociology and Anthropology